-Safe Arrival and Departure Policy
+Safe Arrival Policy

-The Safe Arrival and Departure Policy is put in place to ensure the safe arrival of the children to and from our program.
+The Safe Arrival Policy is put in place to ensure the safe arrival of the children to our program.
 It takes a village to raise a child in this sometimes very busy world.
-With Parents/Guardians and Educators working together, we can ensure that our children arrive to where they are expected to be each day and go home with only those who are authorized to pick them up.
+With Parents/Guardians and Educators working together, we can ensure that our children arrive to where they are expected to be each day.

-When a child has not arrived to the program by 9:30 am (unless arrangement has been made with a parent), the Educators must:
+When a child has not arrived at the program by 9:30 am (unless arrangement has been made with a parent), the Educators must: